List of recurring The Simpsons characters: Dave Shutton

 Dave Shutton (voiced by Harry Shearer) is a reporter for The Springfield Shopper.
 Writer John Swartzwelder named Shutton after a friend of his.
 His first appearance was in "Two Cars in Every Garage and Three Eyes on Every Fish".

 Since then, his roles have become less relevant and have been reduced to short appearances.
 According to "Who Shot Mr. Burns?
 (Part Two)", Kent Brockman does not like Dave Shutton and thinks he is unprofessional.

 Declan Desmond

 Declan Desmond (voiced by Eric Idle) is an odd and skeptical English documentary filmmaker who has directed several films, including Do You Want Lies with That?, American Boneheads: A Day In The Life Of Springfield Elementary, Growing Up Springfield, Ain't No Mountain: A Blind Man Climbs Everest, and The Spy Who Learned Me.
 Growing Up Springfield is his most notable documentary.
 It follows the lives of the inhabitants of Springfield, starting when they were in third grade and continuing every eight years.
 Desmond appeared in the episodes 'Scuse Me While I Miss the Sky" and "Fat Man and Little Boy" and his Growing Up Springfield series were featured in the episode "Springfield Up".
+A documentary directed by him appeared in "The Spy Who Learned Me".

-The Desmond character appears to be loosely based on British director Michael Apted, who is known for his Up Series of documentaries following groups of individuals as they age.
+The character appears to be loosely based on British director Michael Apted, who is known for his Up Series of documentaries following groups of individuals as they age.

+Devil

+The Devil (voiced by Harry Shearer in "Bart Gets Hit By a Car", "Homer vs. Lisa and the 8th Commandment", "Friends and Family", and "Deep Deep Trouble", Richard Dawkins in "Black-Eyed Please", Idris Elba in "Treehouse of Horror XXXVI") is The Simpsons depiction of the ruler of Hell and has made many appearances in this show.
+He has gone by the alias of Satan in "Selma's Choice", "Boy-Scoutz 'n the Hood", "Faith Off", "Behind the Laughter", "Pray Anything", and "We're on the Road to D'oh-where" and Lucifer in "Cape Feare" and "Lisa the Vegetarian".
+The Devil has also appeared using the devil-like forms of some of the other characters.